 Our plan for Day 1 was to go north from Fishing Bridge to Lower Falls and Artist Point, then head back south to West Thumb and down to the Tetons and Jackson, WY for dinner.
 Day 2 we would tackle the big guys: Old Faithful, Geyser Basin, Paint Pots, Mammoth Hot Springs and then ALL the way home to Valier.
 Whew, lots of miles…

-After the hike, we roamed towards Yellowstone Falls and Artist Point, finding some bison up close and personal along the way.
+After the hike, we roamed towards Yellowstone Falls and Artist Point, finding some bison up-close and personal along the way.
 The size and odd proportions of these beasts never fail to pique my interest.
-Plus, these Yellowstone bison seem much bigger than ones I’ve seen in the Blackfeet herd or on domestic ranches.
+Plus, Yellowstone bison seem much bigger than ones I’ve seen in the Blackfeet herd or on domestic ranches.

 We filled up on bison pics, and Artist Point was a welcome stop to stretch our legs and get some good views.
-The landscape is much different than any I’m used to with its variegated colors and stark cliffs.
-I can’t pass up a good waterfall, and so far this is my favorite viewing spot on the trip.
+The landscape with its variegated colors and stark cliffs is much different than any I’m used to.
+I can’t pass up a good waterfall, and so far this was my favorite viewing spot on the trip.